Tommy

 He

-Kobe Osaka students were the mainstay of the Scottish and
+students were the mainstay of the Scottish and British teams.
+Kobe

-British teams.
-Kobe Osaka students have won numerous Scottish,
+Osaka students have won numerous Scottish, British, European, and

-also placed 5th twice in the World Championships.
-He has won
+placed 5th twice in the World Championships.
+He has won the British

 Although

-of champions, he is also well known as an instructor of effective
+he is also well known as an instructor of effective and practical

-and practical self-defence measures, both armed and unarmed,
+self-defence measures, both armed and unarmed, and has specialised

-and has specialised in "Counter Measures", which taught police,
+in "Counter Measures", which taught police, military personnel,

-teaches tactical firearms use for people at risk and Special
+use for people at risk and Special Forces personnel.

 He